TusarPanja1/studentsparlour/README.md

 # studentsparlour
 Student Parlour is a web application that uses react.js, node.js, and MySQL for database connectivity.
 The website meets specific requirements for uploading a CSV file and storing it in a database.
 Obtaining data from the database and storing it in a table with search and filter functionality.
 As an assignment for a full-stack developer internship with Smart Winnr, this website was developed.

+I have use Mysql Express React.js Node.js axios to develop this project

 ## Problem Solving steps
   - Create a React App
 I have use vite to create react app as it provide a faster spin-up of the development server. with command